ecatmur/stacktrace-from-exception/paper.md

 # Possible syntaxes

-Note: for alternative syntaxes see version 0 of this paper.
+Note: some more alternative syntaxes are discussed in previous versions of this paper.

 ## Wrapper type